meetuparchive/api/clients.md

 * [Must.js](https://github.com/meetup/must.js) A browser client for the Meetup Stream APIs
 * [Node meetup-api](https://npmjs.org/package/meetup-api) A node.js interface to the Meetup API

+## Objective-C

+* [NSMeetupO2](https://github.com/rodchile/NSMeetUpO2/) A small library that makes easier the Meetup.com API OAuth2 authorization flow for your iOS app.

 ## PHP

 * [DMS PHP API Client](https://github.com/rdohms/meetup-api-client) "API client based on Guzzle with full support for the API and installation via composer.
 Compliant with PSR-0/1/2